The Human League: 1980s: Lineup changes and rise in popularity

 Although the group has been retrospectively identified with the New Romantic movement of this period, according to Dave Rimmer, author of New Romantics: The Look, "at the time [they] were no such thing."
 The band themselves have also consistently and strenuously rejected the label.
 The Sheffield scene in which the Human League formed predated New Romanticism and took more influence from Kraftwerk.
 Bands in the Sheffield scene were also referred to as Futurists, although Oakey himself has said: "We thought we were the punkiest band in Sheffield."

 Capitalising on the success of the album and their recent No. 1 hit single, "Being Boiled" was re-released and became a Top 10 hit in early 1982.
 The band toured for the first time together internationally.
 Concurrently, Dare (later renamed Dare!) was released in the US by A&M Records and "Don't You Want Me" also reached No. 1 there in the summer of 1982.
 A remix album of Dare entitled Love and Dancing was released under the group name "The League Unlimited Orchestra" (a tribute to Barry White's Love Unlimited Orchestra), reaching No. 3 on the UK album chart.

 In 1982, the band received the Best British Newcomer award at the annual Brit Music awards, and Rushent also took Best Producer for his work on Dare.
-By the end of the awards party, a drunken Sulley and Catherall had lost the band's valuable trophy and it was never seen again.

-In November 1982, the Motown influenced electropop single "Mirror Man" reached No. 2 in the UK chart, just missing another Christmas No. 1, which was taken by a novelty record by Renée and Renato.
+In November 1982, the Motown influenced electropop single "Mirror Man" reached No. 2 in the UK chart, just missing another Christmas No. 1, which was taken by "Save Your Love" by Renée and Renato.

 The Human League's work was now recognised on both sides of the Atlantic.
 In February 1983, the band was nominated for the Best New Artist award at the 25th Annual Grammy Awards (though the award eventually went to Men at Work).

-The follow-up single, "(Keep Feeling) Fascination", was released in April 1983, and peaked at No. 2 in the UK.
+The follow-up single, "(Keep Feeling) Fascination", was released in April 1983, and peaked at No. 2 in the UK and Number 8 on the Billboard Charts in the USA.
 The following months proved to be difficult ones for the band as they struggled to record a follow-up album to Dare under immense pressure from Virgin.
 A six-song EP called Fascination! composed of the singles "Mirror Man" and "Fascination" together with the new track "I Love You Too Much" was released from the original recording sessions for their new album, later to be named Hysteria.
 The EP was released in America as a stop-gap and also became a strong seller as an import in the UK.